-- historical under-investment in our infrastructure assets - · changing government priorities, coupled with legislation and our regulatory frameworks having a significant impact on the cost of service delivery - · climate change - · changing community needs and expectations
+- historical under-investment in our infrastructure assets - changing government priorities and legislation having a significant impact on the cost of service delivery - climate change - changing community needs and expectations

 Increasing the level of our investment in infrastructure now is a critical focus for Council.

-To address these issues we propose spending around \$40 million a year in the first three years of the strategy, a significant increase on our previous Long Term Plan.
+To address these issues we propose spending around \$40 million a year in the first three years of the strategy, a significant increase on our previous long term plan.